zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   Sink is identified using one or more SSRCs.
 There can be more than one RTP Sink for one RTP source.

-CNAME:
-: "Canonical name" - identifier associated with one or more RTP sources from a single endpoint.
-Defined in [the RTP specification](#RFC3550).
-A CNAME identifies a synchronisation context.
-A CNAME is associated with a single endpoint, although some RTP nodes will use an endpoint's CNAME on that endpoints behalf.
-An endpoint can use multiple CNAMEs.
-A CNAME is intended to be globally unique and stable for the full duration of a communication session. {{RFC6222}}{{I-D.ietf-avtcore-6222bis}} gives updated guidelines for choosing CNAMEs.

-Media Type:
-: Audio, video, text or data whose form and meaning are defined by a specific real-time application.

 Multiplexing:
 : The operation of taking multiple entities as input, aggregating them onto some common resource while keeping the individual entities addressable such that they can later be fully and unambiguously separated (de-multiplexed) again.

-RTP Session:
-: As defined by {{RFC3550}},
-  the endpoints belonging to the same RTP Session are those that share a single SSRC space.
-That is, those endpoints can see an SSRC identifier transmitted by any one of the other endpoints.
-An endpoint can receive an SSRC either as SSRC or as CSRC in RTP and RTCP packets.
-Thus, the RTP Session scope is decided by the endpoints' network interconnection topology, in combination with RTP and RTCP forwarding strategies deployed by endpoints and any interconnecting middle nodes.

 RTP Session Group: